 I hope that you’ve found this guide both interesting and informative and that you now feel more confident in your ability to select the perfect bed.

 In closing, let me remind you of the importance of prioritising your sleep.
 Without quality sleep, your body will be running on reserve power, leaving you more irritable, more susceptible to illness and generally less effective.
-As a result, poor quality of sleep can not only affect your personal relationships, it can have a result in a distinct drop in productivity at work, and leave you unable to maximise the pleasure and benefits of social activities and exercise.
+As a result, poor quality of sleep can not only affect your personal relationships, it can result in a distinct drop in productivity at work, and leave you unable to maximise the pleasure and benefits of social activities and exercise.
 A new bed really could be just the boost that you’ve been looking for in your life.

 Now let me tell you a little bit about The Bed Warehouse…

 At The Bed Warehouse Direct we’re passionate about improving the nation’s quality of sleep.